 A community’s need for safe and sensible death practices is intimately intertwined with its need for respectful ritual memorialization.
 Thorough research reveals a great opportunity to employ design principles to find pragmatic and elegant alternatives to outmoded and damaging practices.

 As the human population grows, cities around the world are running out of cemetery space.
-Our aim at DeathLAB is to both understand the current urban contexts and policy paradigms, and to expand the viable options available when we die there.
+Our aim at DeathLAB is to both understand the current urban contexts and policy paradigms, and to expand the viable options available.

 URBAN DEATH INFRASTRUCTURE IN MODERN METROPOLIS

 - Over 50,000 people die in New York annually.